keunlee/k8s-operators-over-ez/docs/02/02-a-golang-operator-over-easy.md

 # (you will be prompted the following) - create controller [y/n] y
 ```

 One you run the above, you'll see a number of files generated.
-A few files t
+Of those files, the CR Implementation and controller:

-CR Definition implementation location: `api/v1alpha1/mycrd_types.go`
+CR Implementation location: `api/v1alpha1/mycrd_types.go`

 CR Controller location: `controllers/mycrd_controller.go`